alireza-saberi/AngularJS1-review/README.md

 single controller.
 More commonly, an application will include multiple views, multiple controllers, and multiple data models.
 So, it might look more like this:
 ```
+Notes:

+- Angular 2 merges "controllers" and "directives" into a single concept of a "component".
+- Angular 1.x also has a concept of "two-way databinding", where properties of the view model can be automatically changed to reflect changes to DOM properties.
+This approach is deprecated in Angular 2 and we will avoid it.
+- Angular 1.x allows you to organize your view models into a hierarchy of "scopes" that partly mirrors DOM structure.
+This approach has proven problematic and we've usually recommended against it.
+It is being dropped entirely in Angular 2.

+- AngularJS automatically synchronizes DOM with view models when the view model changes.
+It also allows us to associate function handlers with DOM events.
+Both of those methods are preserved and generalized in Angular 2, 4, 5 and later versions.
+- Angular's approach to view synchronization makes it very "designer-friendly": designers can modify HTML templates without worrying too much about the code.
+The reverse is also true: as long as there is a designer on the team, developers are largely freed from worrying about HTML and CSS.
+Angular 2 preserves this feature.